institut-de-genomique/TaraPacific_Pocillopora-transcriptomic/Coral gene expression/README.md

 # RNAseq reads mapping
-This file contains the tools and commands needed to calculate the number of RNAseq reads aligned on each gene of the *Pocillopora* coral and its *Cladocopium* symbiont.
+This directory contains the tools needed to calculate the number of RNAseq reads aligned on each gene of the *Pocillopora* coral and its *Cladocopium* symbiont.
+The command lines are below

 RNAseq reads from 102 *Pocillopora coral colonies* are available at the ebi under the project number : PRJEB52301